leangjia/blender_docs/manual/modeling/meshes/selecting/linked.rst

    Select a face or vertex path with :kbd:`Ctrl-LMB`.

-Selects all geometry along the shortest path from the active vertex/edge/face to the one which was selected.
+Selects all geometry along the shortest path from the active vertex, edge, or face to the one which was selected.

 Edge Tag (in Edge select mode only)
    This select button indicates what should be done when selecting a vertex path with :kbd:`Ctrl-LMB`:

    Select
       Just selects all the edges in the path.
    Tag Seam
       Marks all edges in the path as seams for UV unwrapping.
    Tag Sharp
       Marks all edges in the path as sharp for the Edge Split Modifier.
    Tag Crease
       Marks all edges in the path as creases for the Subdivision Surface Modifier, with weight 1.0.
    Tag Bevel
       Gives bevel weight 1.0 (for the Bevel Modifier) to all edges in the path.
    Tag Freestyle Edge Mark
-         Marks all edges in the path Freestyle feature edges.
+      Marks all edges in the path as Freestyle edges.

 Face Stepping
    Supports diagonal paths for vertices and faces, and